nmdoshi/WatsonStudioPremium-Tutorial-COVID19-Analysis/Tutorial3 - Decision Optimization/DecisionOptimization.md

 .
 IBM Watson Machine Learning Service

-You will also need to download and unzip the files in [Part3](https://github.com/neravdoshi/DSBlog/tree/master/Part3)
+You will also need to download and unzip the files in [data folder](https://github.com/nmdoshi/WatsonStudio-Tutorial-COVID19-Analysis/tree/master/Tutorial3%20-%20Decision%20Optimization/data)

  We will be using decision optimization model builder for this tutorial.
 To learn more about model builder please click [here](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/do/DODS_Mdl_Assist/exhousebuildintro.html)